 In February 2007, the Partnership terminated its prior hotel management agreement with Dow Hotel Company and entered into a management agreement with Prism Hospitality ("Prism") to manage and operate the Hotel as its agent, effective February 10, 2007.
 Prism is an experienced Hilton approved operator of upscale and luxury hotels throughout the Americas.
 The agreement is effective for a term of ten years, unless the agreement is extended as provided in the agreement, and the Partnership has the right to terminate the agreement upon ninety days written notice without further obligation.
 Under the management agreement, the Partnership is to pay base management fees of 2.5% of gross operating revenues for the fiscal year.
 However, 0.75% of the stated management fee is due only if the partially adjusted net operating income for the subject fiscal year exceeds the amount of a minimum Partnership return (\$7 million) for that fiscal year.
 Prism is also entitled to an incentive management fee if certain milestones are accomplished.
-No incentive fees were earned during the fiscal years ended June 30, 2012 and 2011.
-In support of the Partnership's efforts to reduce costs in this difficult economic environment, Prism agreed to reduce its management fees by fifty percent from January 1, 2009 through December 31, 2010, after which the original fee provision went back into effect.
-Management fees paid to Prism during the years ended June 30, 2012 and 2011 were \$626,000 and \$469,000, respectively.
+Prism is also entitled to an incentive management fee if certain milestones are accomplished.
+No incentive fees were earned during the fiscal years ended June 30, 2013 and 2012.
+Management fees paid to Prism during the years ended June 30, 2013 and 2012 were \$754,000 and \$626,000, respectively.